Malterlib/Malterlib_Memory/Documentation/MemoryManager.md

 Arena
 -----

-Small allocations below 512 KiB are serviced by an arena.
+Small allocations below 2 MiB are serviced by an arena.

 Ideally each thread allocates memory from it's own arena, but to save virtual memory space arenas are shared between threads when possible.
 This is accomplished by each thread caching the last used arena and prefering this arena when it tries to check out an arena before doing allocations.